tumblingprogrammer/blog_entries/setting-up-a-django-project-boilerplate.md

 Not many changes at the moment, but we have attained a degree of separation between development and production, which we will now expand.
 Note the `from .base import *` line, which is not part of the original `settings.py` file.
 We need it to extend the `base.py` settings into `local.py` and `production.py`.

+By keeping `DEBUG = True` limited to our local environment, when we deploy we don't have to worry about editing django's settings file to turn `DEBUG` off which, for security reasons, [is very important to do](https://docs.djangoproject.com/en/1.11/ref/settings/#debug).

 Now, how do we go about telling django which settings file to use?
 For that, we will need to set an environment variable that we can use to programmatically instruct django to use the proper settings file.

 We'll call our variable `DJANGO_EXECUTION_ENVIRONMENT`.
 On our local environment, its value will be `LOCAL` and on our deployment environment, it will be `PRODUCTION`.